|5 months ago|

 $ pleroma-bot [-c CONFIG] [-l LOG] [--noProfile] [--daemon] [--forceDate [FORCEDATE]] [-a ARCHIVE]

 Bot for mirroring one or multiple Twitter accounts in Pleroma/Mastodon. optional arguments: -h, --help show this help message and exit -c CONFIG, --config CONFIG path of config file (config.yml) to use and parse.
 If not specified, it will try to find it in the current working directory. -d, --daemon run in daemon mode.
 By default it will re-run every 60min.
 You can control this with --pollrate -p POLLRATE, --pollrate POLLRATE only applies to daemon mode.
 How often to run the program in the background (in minutes).
 By default is 60min. -l LOG, --log LOG path of log file (error.log) to create.
 If not specified, it will try to store it at your config file path -n, --noProfile skips Fediverse profile update (no background image, profile image, bio text, etc.) --forceDate [FORCEDATE] forces the tweet retrieval to start from a specific date.
-The twitter_username value (FORCEDATE) can be supplied to only force it for that particular user in the config -s, --skipChecks skips first run checks -a ARCHIVE, --archive ARCHIVE path of the Twitter archive file (zip) to use for posting tweets. --verbose, -v --version show program's version number and exit
+The twitter_username value (FORCEDATE) can be supplied to only force it for that particular user in the config -s, --skipChecks skips first run checks -a ARCHIVE, --archive ARCHIVE path of the Twitter archive file (zip) to use for posting tweets. -t THREADS, --threads THREADS number of threads to use when processing tweets -L LOCKFILE, --lockfile LOCKFILE path of lock file (pleroma-bot.lock) to prevent collisions with multiple bot instances.
+By default it will be placed next to your config file. --verbose, -v --version show program's version number and exit